 - 3. Search for available wireless networks. - 4.
-In the opened Wireless Network Connection window, select the wireless network DIR-615A and click the Connect button. - 5.
-In the opened window, enter the network key (see WPS PIN on the barcode label on the bottom panel of the device) in the Network key and Confirm network key fields and click the Connect button.
+In the opened Wireless Network Connection window, select the wireless network dlink-xxxx where xxxx are the last 4 characters of the device's MAC address (for operating in the 2.4GHz band) or dlink-xxxx-5GHz where xxxx are the last 4 characters of the device's MAC address (for operating in the 5GHz band) and click the Connect button. - 5.
+In the opened window, enter the network key (see the field Password on the barcode label on the bottom panel of the device) in the Network key and Confirm network key fields and click the Connect button.